Written by Editorial Team

 Please look up the following aspects to understand the symptom of bleeding during the later stages of pregnancy.

-• IVF adjustment: Women who conceive by IVF or other kinds of fertility treatment may report blood.
+Women who conceive by IVF or other kinds of fertility treatment may report blood.
 The most likely cause is your body adjusting to the fertility treatment.
-Doctors may detect implantation of two embryos in your womb during pregnancy.
+Doctors may detect the implantation of two embryos in your womb during pregnancy.
 One of them naturally disappears (vanishing twin).
 This can also cause bleeding.

-• Intercourse: Having sex during pregnancy can cause irritation to the cervix, often resulting in bleeding.
-The doctor will suggest you to avoid having sex for the time.
+Having sex during pregnancy can cause irritation to the cervix, often resulting in bleeding.
+The doctor will suggest you avoid having sex for the time.

-• Hurting your belly: Please be extremely careful during the term.
-In case, you have a disturbed relationship, try to live in a loving ambience.
+Please be extremely careful during the term.
+In case, you have a disturbed relationship, try to live in a loving ambiance.
 In India, many women choose to stay with their mothers during pregnancy.

 This is another extremely rare condition, where the placenta detaches from the uterus, and blood fills up the space.

 It is yet another of the rarest complications where the developing blood vessels of the fetus cross over the birth canal opening.

 The body may experience implantation bleeding during the early stages of pregnancy.
 This happens when the fertilized egg sets in the lining of the uterus.
 Many women naturally think of this as a light period, while it is a sign of pregnancy.
 Again, during the end of your term, bleeding may actually mean your baby is ready to come to the world!

 Always consult your doctor with a full explanation of the symptoms.
 Explain the type of discharge.
 Note the color of the blood.
 See if the discharge consists of tissues.
 It is best if you can take a sample of the discharge to the gynecologist for testing.
 Always wear sanitary napkins when you have a spotting issue.